ArpNetworking/metrics-client-java/README.md

 The Maven Central repository is included by default.

+#### Sink

+Add a dependency on one or more of the sink implementations such as [metrics-apache-http-sink-extra](https://github.com/ArpNetworking/metrics-apache-http-sink-extra) or [metrics-file-sink-extra](https://github.com/ArpNetworking/metrics-file-sink-extra).
+If found the *ApacheHttpSink* is used by default (with default settings) or if not found then the *FileSink* is used by default (with default settings).
+You may also specify the sinks to use to the *MetricsFactory.Builder*.
+If you get warnings in your log "No default sink found." it means that you don't have one of the default sinks available and need to specify one or more to the builder.

 #### Vertx

 Users of Vertx need to depend on the vertx-extra package instead of the metrics-client package.
 The vertx-extra provides the necessary wrappers around the standard Java metrics client to work with the shared data model in Vertx.
 Special thanks to Gil Markham for contributing this work.
-For more information please see [metrics-vertx-extra/README.md](https://github.com/ArpNetworking/metrics-client-java).
+For more information please see [metrics-vertx-extra/README.md](https://github.com/ArpNetworking/metrics-vertx-extra).

 ### MetricsFactory